 There is overlap in both genders and both topics but there are noticeable preferences.

 A writer needs both of these perspectives to succeed these days but I couldn't help but notice the pattern and unique nature of the environment as it has presented itself.

-All my favourite authors are men.
-Tolkien, Lewis, R.A.Salvatore, Christopher Paolini, John Green and Brent Weeks, Ryan holiday and Malcolm Gladwell.
+All my favorite authors are men.
+Tolkien, Lewis, R.A.Salvatore, Christopher Paolini, John Green and Brent Weeks, Ryan Holiday and Malcolm Gladwell.

 Her books are fantastic, even though I don't enjoy them I can't argue that they are not well written. they are great stories that people enjoy.

 So the people who seem to be findable online, as looking for success, are predominantly men but as of right now they are being surpassed by a woman.

 Yet the people who are findable online, as looking for the richness of narrative or story, are predominantly women.
 Yet some of the greatest works of narrative instruction are authored by men.
 Stephen King's "On Writing" and "The Elements of Style" by Strunk and White to name a few.

 There are noticeable differences and correlating competencies that outline the writing world today, that doesn't exactly fit into a black and white, male-female framework.
 They also don't provide the egalitarian perspective on writing that might be assumed these days.
 It would be hard to find a person so enthralled with their own gender that they only enjoy male writers or to find someone who prefers only writers of the opposite sex.